Daylily-Informatics/daylily/docs/install/Install.md

 ## Pre-requisites

-  - Please see the [pre-requisite instructions](prereq.md) for guidance on gathering the information necessary to proceed with spinning up a DEC:
+  - Please see the [prerequisite instructions](prereq.md) for guidance on gathering the information necessary to proceed with spinning up a DEC:
     1. Github SSH Key Authorized
     2. AWS CLI Credentials
     3. AWS PEM File
-    4. Sufficent AWS Spot Quota Allowance
+    4. Sufficient AWS Spot Quota Allowance
     5. AWS VPC, Public/Private Subnet IDs
     6. AWS Cost Tracking Tagging Policy ARN
     7. A new S3 Bucket With The Daylily Ref & Cfg Data Copied To It